Did you forget to close your garage door when you left home, but then used your mobile device to...

 - Avoiding typical character substitutions, such as @ for “A” and $ for “S”.

 Another way your favorite mascot can get you hacked is through your security question.
 A common technique hackers are using is to go the “forgot password” route and use the security questions as a means to access personal information.
 Through social media platforms, such as Facebook, Instagram, and Twitter, hackers are easily able to study the private lives of their potential victims.
-As an example, if your high school information is publicly posted, and your security question is “what was your high school mascot?” the cyberattacker can easily gather this information online and use it to compromise the security of your account.
+As an example, if your high school information is publicly posted, and your security question is “what was your high school mascot?”, the cyber attacker can easily gather this information online and use it to compromise the security of your account.

 The importance of not using a sports team mascot as your password comes down to the ease of accessibility to personal information paired with the automated abilities of hackers to deploy multiple resources in mass hacking.
 The consequences for victims of cyber break-ins extends to the loss of valuable data, as well as potential monetary loss.
 It is for these reasons that it will remain critical to continue employing the password management best practices mentioned above in order to protect your secure information from cybercriminals.